yupseth/react-useless-fact-generator/README.md

 💻 → [Try it here!](https://uselessfacts.netlify.app/)

-This is a React single page application that displays random useless facts from [usless facts](https://uselessfacts.jsph.pl/) API.
+This is a React single page application that displays random useless facts from [useless facts](https://uselessfacts.jsph.pl/) API.

 ## About